-Notice that Lemma~\ref{lem:equality-hardness} shows that the emptiness problem for a singleton-VASS with the final configuration having zero counter values can be reduced in polynomial time to the language equivalence for deterministic VASSes.
+Notice that Lemma~\ref{lem:equality-hardness} shows that the emptiness problem for a singleton-VASS with the final configuration having zero counter values can be reduced in polynomial time to the language equivalence for deterministic VASS.
 This proves Theorem~\ref{thm:ackermann-hardness} as the emptiness problem, even with zero counter values of the final configuration is \ackermann-hard~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21}.
-Also, Lemma~\ref{lem:equality-hardness} implies hardness in fixed dimensional VASSes.
-For example the language equivalence problem for deterministic $(2d+5)$-VASSes is $\F_d$-hard as the emptiness problem is $\F_d$-hard for $(2d+4)$-dimensional singleton-VASSes~\cite{DBLP:journals/corr/abs-2104-12695}.
+Also, Lemma~\ref{lem:equality-hardness} implies hardness in fixed dimensional VASS.
+For example the language equivalence problem for deterministic $(2d+5)$-VASS is $\F_d$-hard as the emptiness problem is $\F_d$-hard for $(2d+4)$-dimensional singleton-VASS~\cite{DBLP:journals/corr/abs-2104-12695}.

 \begin{proof}[Proof of Lemma~\ref{lem:equality-hardness}] We first sketch the proof.
-To show the lemma we take $V$ and we add to it one transition labelled with a new letter.
+To show the lemma, we take $V$ and add to it one transition labelled with a new letter.
 In $V_1$ the added transition can be performed if we have reached a configuration bigger than or equal to $c_F$.
 In $V_2$ the added transition can be performed only if we have reached a configuration strictly bigger than $c_F$.
 Then it is easy to see that $L(V_1)\neq L(V_2)$ if and only if $c_F$ can be reached.
 A detailed proof follows.